Saibot393/perceptive/README.md

 - Reset spotted on token movement by default: to reset the spotters of moving tokens
 - Illumination perception DC modifiers: to add a perception DC modifier based on the light level of a token
 - GM confirm Spotting: to open a dialog for the GM when a player rolls a perception check to conform which tokens are spotted
-- Reveal spotted tokens: to make spotted tokens visible
+- Reveal spotted tokens: to make spotted tokens visible to everyone
 - Force invert "Ignore Roll" key: to invert the key for all players and remove the client setting

 #### Walls/Tokens: